How to Break in a Baseball Glove (The Right Way)

 Gloves should not be flat or floppy; they should be semi-firm and should generally hold their shape, even when no ball is in the pocket.
 Putting your glove under the mattress will overly compress the heal (the rigid leather bar at the base of the palm), which is a key part of what gives a glove its form.

-When a glove is broken in the right way, you hardly need to squeeze it to catch the ball, because the force of the ball hitting the pocket will pull the glove into a closed position almost on its own.
+When a glove is broken in correctly, you hardly need to squeeze it to catch the ball.
+The force of the ball hitting the pocket will pull the glove into a closed position almost on its own.
 But if you create a crease in the heel, you’ll end up with a floppy mitt that you have to actively squeeze in order to keep the ball from falling out.

 Frequently Asked Questions